dwarvesf/playground/Engineering/Frontend/Parse, don't vaildate in TypeScript.md

 ## Overview

 ### What is parsing?
-- **Parsing** is the process of analyzing a string or symbol either in natural language ,computer languages or data structures, conforming to the rules of a formal grammar.
+- **Parsing** is the process of analyzing a string or symbol either in natural language, computer languages or data structures, conforming to the rules of a formal grammar.
 - The **"_process of analyzing_"** and **"_conforming to the rules of a_ [_thingy_]"** are crucial here. _Thingy_ is our schema and type, which in this instance may be thought of as forming our _formal grammar_ (don't worry if you don't know what it means). _Process of analyzing_ is the work our code does when trying to fit data to the schema & type.
 The reason why we are saying “schema & type” is that we want them somehow to be the same thing, instead of two separate things that may or may not be in sync.

 ### Examples in Typescript with yup